ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 For example, suppose a DNS resolver needs to resolve the query (`WWW.ENG.UWO.CA`, `IN`, `A`) -- that is, obtain the A record and corresponding RDATA corresponding to the domain name `WWW.ENG.UWO.CA`.
-The A RRTYPE is used to encode IPv4 addreses.
+The A RRTYPE is used to encode IPv4 addresses.

 ![A Recursive Query](query/query.png)